syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### SideItemStyle

-The style for the sideTabItem can be changed using `SideItemStyle`, by settings its TargetType as TabItem
+The style for the sideTabItem can be changed using `SideItemStyle` by settings its TargetType as TabItem

 {% highlight xaml %}